Struck By Hazard

 Forklifts are the big one here.
 They move fast, they carry blind, and they don't stop quick.
 A struck by event with a forklift usually happens because someone walked into the operating zone thinking the driver saw them.

 Stacked pallets are another quiet risk.
-That said, a poorly wrapped load can shift and a box launches off the top.
+Consider this: a poorly wrapped load can shift and a box launches off the top.
 Turns out, "it's just storage" isn't a safe assumption.

 In Manufacturing and Shops